Vale: a prose linter

 Update your Vale configuration:

 a.
-Add the supplementary styles to
+Add the supplementary style to

 Packages